 I was slightly paranoid that our marriage might not make it through this “dream test” since flying down a mountain on purpose really isn’t on my bucket list.
 Reading a book about death-defying adventure?
 Sure, I’m right there on page one, high with anticipation.
 But in real life, where I could break something?
 Not so much.

-Our daughter with Cerebral Palsy was thrilled to sled down the mountain with her Dad and older sister while the two youngest and I had a grueling “I never thought it would end” lesson.
+Our daughter with special needs was thrilled to sled down the mountain with her Dad and older sister while the two youngest and I had a grueling “I never thought it would end” lesson.
 I had the metaphorical angel/devil conversation in my head:

 “This is not fun.
 You are miserable.
 Why are you doing this to yourself!” contradicted with “All new things are hard!
 You do Pilates and push-ups (occasionally)!
 You exercise (mostly) everyday!”
 I wracked my brain to remember famous people who stunk at what they became famous for—wasn’t Michael Jordan kicked off a HS basketball team?
 Didn’t Edison fail 10,000 times before his light bulb succeeded?
 Didn’t Mozart fail at writing symphonies until age 2?